prometheus/prometheus/docs/querying/functions.md

 ## `sgn()`

-`sgn(v instant-vector)` returns vector with the value: 1 if v > 0, -1 if v < 0,
+`sgn(v instant-vector)` returns vector with the value: 1 if v > 0, -1 if v < 0, and leaves others untouched.
-and leaves the values of 0 or NaN the same as the input.

 ## `sort()`